 To all the world outside the state of Kansas, Kansas City means Kansas City, Missouri, but the club’s Children’s Mercy Park is actually located in Kansas City, Kansas.
 The Commission majority ruled that such is clearly deceptive packaging in an effort to associate the club with a more prestigious community.

 The FPLA clearly requires that the name and place of business of the manufacturer, packer, or distributor be accurately stated.
 The fair labeling provision was enacted in the post-war years when many Japanese exports went through final assembly in the city of Usa, Japan so that they could be labeled “Made in USA.”

 A spokesperson made the following statement concerning the case.
 “Two Commissioners felt that these clubs were acceptably labeled.
-The majority disagreed and ruled that that states or regions are not ‘places’ under federal law,” the spokesperson explained.
+The majority disagreed and ruled that that states or regions are not ‘places’ under federal law.”

-In the same ruling, by unanimous vote the FTC awarded double adverse VAR reviews to be levied against other clubs for what the Commission described as “even more egregious violations.”
-The offending clubs are the Chester Union, FC Frisco, Real Sandy, Bridgeview Fire, Carson City Galaxy, and Harrison Red Bulls.
+In similar rulings, by unanimous vote, the FTC awarded double adverse VAR reviews to be levied against other clubs for what the Commission described as “even more egregious violations.”
+The offending clubs are as follows.

-Because one commissioner (a native of The Bronx) abstained, the Commission deadlocked 2-2 on the issue of New York City FC.
+Because one commissioner (a native of The Bronx) abstained, the Commission deadlocked at 2-2 on the issue of New York City FC.
 The result is that they can keep their current name.